 Dr. Brehm has owned and loved shelter pets for her entire life and her top career goal is to share her professional skills with the shelter community and those organizations that support them.
 Dr. Brehm strongly believes that if people can afford veterinary care, they can afford to keep their animals- keeping more animals out of shelters.

 In addition to surgery and preventive care, Dr. Brehm loves soccer and volleyball and hanging out with her black lab, Vader.
+Outside of work, she enjoys spending time with her husband, Brian, and their baby.

 As an Army Brat, Dr. Creighton moved constantly growing up but through all her changes her love for animals remained constant.
 She cultivated her love for animals and healing through riding horses, caring for her family dog & volunteering at wildlife centers & zoos.
 In 2010 Dr. Creighton graduated from Virginia Tech with a Bachelors in Biology & continued to work in cancer research for 4 years.
 After being accepted at the University College of Dublin she graduated in 2018 & continued to Alvarado, Texas for a mixed animal internship working on cattle, goats, sheep, horses, cats, dogs & small exotics.
 She spent a year in Northern Virginia expanding her small animal practice skills & knowledge before joining the team at Anicira.